ruotongding/ruotongding/README.md

 ### Hi there 👋

+-🤖️An AI student at the University of Manchester
+-📖A passionate growing programmer eager to embrace more knowledges -🏀Big basketball fan, if you are a Steph Curry lover then we are best friends😊

 <!--
 **ruotongding/ruotongding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.